Breakthrough Collaborative: History

 Breakthrough was founded in 1978 by Lois Loofbourrow at San Francisco University High School.
 Since then, numerous sites have opened, all in various sized urban areas.
 The sites are joined together under the umbrella organization, Breakthrough Collaborative, based in San Francisco.
 Sites function either through public-private partnerships with an independent educational institution or maintain their own 501(c)3 status.

-Since its inception in 1978, Breakthrough programs around the world have generated thousands of student and teacher alums.
+Since its inception in 1978, Breakthrough programs around the world have generated over 30,000 student and teaching Fellow alumni across all 50 states and in 20 countries.
 In 2003, the Summerbridge/Breakthrough Alumni Network or SBAN was formed through the efforts of alumni.

 In March 2006, the 22 host schools of Breakthrough programs were awarded the Klingenstein Leadership Award by the Klingenstein Center at Teachers College, Columbia University.
 Breaking from the tradition of giving this prestigious award to an individual, 26 independent schools received the 2006 award.
 Past recipients include William Durden, Diane Ravitch, Robert Coles, and Howard Gardner.
 In 2007, the Johns Hopkins University Center for Summer Learning awarded Breakthrough Collaborative and its affiliate site in Pittsburgh, with the Excellence in Summer Learning Award for exemplary mission, performance, and infrastructure in out-of-school academic support.